 by Lesley Foulkes-Jamison, Ph.D., Private Practice, South Carolina

 When parents decide to divorce or separate, their child or children are faced with multiple stressors.
-Just knowing that things are going to be different after a divorce, but not knowing exactly how can be frightening for most children.
+Just knowing that things are going to be different after a divorce, but not knowing exactly how can be frightening or cause fears for most children.
 Children from divorced families have to learn to cope with the many changes in their family.
 The amount of contact with one parent, often their father, will be reduced.
 Children may have to move from their family home or change schools.
+Schoolwork may suffer or school avoidance may develop.
 They may have a decreased standard of living.
 They may have to live in two homes.
 They may have more responsibility placed on them.
 The custodial parent may be physically and psychologically less available for children due to increased demands.
 Often, children initially focus on these immediate negative effects of the family breaking up, and do not find comfort in knowing that other families that have divorced eventually do okay.

 Adjustment to divorce can take up to two years or even longer.
 Many children will adjust to their parents' divorce, but some will continue to have significant problems into adulthood.
 Parents' sensitivity to their child's needs is one of the most important factors in facilitating adjustment.
 Other factors such as the child's age, gender and temperament will also influence how well the child adjusts.

 A preschooler's reaction to and ability to understand their parents' divorce will be very different from that of an adolescent.
 A child's beliefs about divorce will change over time due to their cognitive maturity and evolving relationships with their parents.
 Awareness and sensitivity to the developmental differences in children's reaction to divorce can provide parents with insight in how to talk to their children to help in their adjustment.